nicola-lunghi/PySwitch/README.md

 ### Switch Assignment

-The file **switches.py** must provide a Switches list holding all switch assignments.
+The file **inputs.py** must provide an "Inputs" list holding all switch assignments.
 A switch definitions consists of a dict with the following entries:

 - **"assignment"**: Assignment to the hardware switch and corresponding LED pixels.
 Must be a dict.
 You can specify this manually, however it is recommended to use the predefined assignments in lib/pyswitch/hardware/hardware.py.
 Must contain the following entries: